 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 PSY 87508A Cultural Diversity

-This course explores a multicultural basis of behavior with an emphasis on social cognitions, social interaction processes and organizational dynamics.
-The focus of study aims to heighten perception and understanding of effective therapeutic practice including familiarity with the wide range of racial and ethnic backgrounds, gender issues, age, sexual orientation and disabilities.
-This course guides Learners to focus on one's culture of origin to increase awareness of one's own heritage and to increase one's appreciation of the impact of cultural diversity upon individuals.Learning Outcomes:
+This course explores a multicultural basis of behavior with an emphasis on social cognition, social interaction processes, and organizational dynamics.
+The focus of study aims to heighten Learners’ perception and understanding of effective therapeutic practice, including familiarity with the implications associated with the wide range of racial and ethnic backgrounds, gender issues, age, sexual orientation, and disabilities.
+This course guides Learners to focus on one's culture of origin to increase awareness of one's own heritage and to increase appreciation of the impact of cultural diversity upon individuals.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor

 - Integrate course concepts through the use of the Taylor Study Method

 - Compare and contrast issues and practices relevant to helping people from culturally diverse backgrounds

 - Assess processes and issues related to clients of various ethnic & cultural origins